Analysis | What’s at Stake in Idlib, Last Battle in Syria’s War

 6. Is there a way out?

 Turkey demands a halt to the offensive and withdrawal of Syrian forces encircling Turkish outposts as well as from the M5 highway that runs to Aleppo.
 It has threatened to use greater force to repel them.
 But both Turkey and Russia have reasons not to let the conflict escalate and lead to a breach in relations as happened after Turkey downed a Russian military jet in the area in 2015.
+The airstrike on Feb.
+27, and the scale of any Turkish response, may put that relationship in jeopardy again.
 A temporary resolution could lie in allowing regime forces to take control of strategic highways linking the government’s coastal stronghold and the capital with Aleppo in return for halting the offensive.
 Ultimately Turkey may have to cede some territory that it controls in Idlib to the Assad regime.
 Turkey has already proposed establishing a safe zone near the border to protect refugees and keep them from spilling into its territory.
 That zone would also give it a pretext to maintain troops and thereby some influence in postwar Syria.

 To contact the reporter on this story: Selcan Hacaoglu in Ankara at shacaoglu@bloomberg.net

-To contact the editors responsible for this story: Onur Ant at oant@bloomberg.net, Lisa Beyer, Amy Teibel
+To contact the editors responsible for this story: Onur Ant at oant@bloomberg.net, Lisa Beyer, Mark Williams

 ©2020 Bloomberg L.P.